Are You The Sucker?

 I got the inspiration for this article from another Seeking Alpha thread.
-That particular article, like so many others, became a battle ground for passive versus active investing.
+That particular article, like so many others, became a battleground for passive versus active investing.
 Buy-n-hold versus trading.

 Invariably out came the data showing the average return of the market and how very few "traders" or "managers" were able to meet or beat these returns.